-- One academic recommendation to be completed by a teacher or professor who can attest to the applicant's academic abilities.
-This recommendation cannot come from a family member. - A separate page, addressing the following questions: - 1.
+- A separate page, addressing the following questions: - 1.
 Are you going to receive a state-recognized high school diploma? - 2.
 What formal curriculum do you use (if any)?

 Please include any additional comments or information that will increase our understanding of your homeschooling experience.